-Traditionally and not so long ago (in the long timeline of human history) some cultures began to keep herds of animals and to milk them.
+Traditionally (and not so long ago in the long timeline of human history) some nomadic peoples began to keep herds of animals and to milk them.
 Milk was a valuable source of protein and fat which could be cultured or fermented to make cheeses and curds (yogurt) and stored.

 Milk in Australia.

-In Australia raw milk used to be available from small dairies which were subject to strict hygiene and health standards and produced an excellent product (like raw goats milk – many country mums who couldn’t breast feed successfully used it instead of formula).
-However about 20 years ago big dairy companies lobbied for the law that all dairy products sold must be pasteurized which put small dairies out of business overnight.
+In Australia raw milk used to be available from small dairies which were subject to strict hygiene and health standards and produced an excellent product (like raw goats milk – many country mums who couldn’t breast feed could successfully and safely use it instead of formula).
+However about 25 years ago big dairy companies lobbied for the law that all dairy products sold must be pasteurized – it put small dairies out of business overnight.

-Now-a-days dairy is a big industry.
-Pastures are chemically fertilised, cows are treated like machines in the factories that dairies have become.
+Dairy is big industry.
+Pastures are chemically fertilised, calves are taken away to slaughter or to production, cows are treated like machines in the factories that dairies have become.

-The quality of milk used to be judged by how much cream was at the top of the bottle.
+The quality of milk used to be visible by how much cream was on it.
 Since homogenization we never see the cream because much of it is taken off to make other products and the milk is thickened with added milk powder (while the label still says 100% milk).

 There is a well tuned advertising program to keep milk products selling.
 As sales decline a new program begins.
-Remember “Legendary Stuff”?
+Remember “Legendary Stuff” adverts?

 Is milk a useful food?